There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 - You may cover the bite area with a moist dressing to reduce the swelling.

 - Get medical attention as soon as possible.
-Call the emergency room to tell them a venomous snake has bitten you.
-So they can have antivenom ready to give you when you arrive.
+Call the emergency room to tell them a venomous snake has bitten you so, they can have antivenom ready to give you when you arrive.

 - A person whom a venomous snake has bitten may go into shock.
 If this happens, lay them flat and cover them with a blanket.